 If a quantitative assessment is performed, a reporting unit's fair value is compared to its carrying value.
 A reporting unit's fair value is determined based upon consideration of various valuation methodologies, including the income approach, which utilizes projected future cash flows discounted at rates commensurate with the risks involved, and multiples of current and future earnings.
-If the fair value of a reporting unit's fair value; however, the loss recognized cannot exceed the total amount of goodwill allocated to that reporting unit.
-As of June 30, 2019, management believes there are no indications of impairment.
+If the fair value of a reporting unit is less than its carrying amount, an impairment charge is recognized for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized cannot exceed the total amount of goodwill allocated to that reporting unit.